Katherine Gertrude "Kitty Hayes" Hay Hoffmann (May 7, 1883 - October 21, 1966)

 Gertrude, finding less opportunity for bookings, was still active and restless, feeling a continuing need to contribute to the stage and the art of dance.
 She was not without work, having created the revue Hello Everybody with Max for the Shuberts in late 1922, and touring with The Mimic World in early 1923.

-Gertrude with the Gertrude Hoffmann Girls, c.early 1930s.
+Gertrude with the Gertrude Hoffmann Girls, in the early 1930s.

 But as a solo act or headliner, her name was starting to fall further down the list as was the typeface size.
 This dilemma led to the formation of her own pre-Rockettes chorus line, the highly athletic Gertrude Hoffmann Girls.
 It was more of an evolution than a formation.
 They were first mentioned as her all-American ballet troupe of sixteen girls in late 1921 as part of her current traveling show.